Get Started Investing

 ***See full performance disclosures at end of this post and on Titan’s website

-Titan was able to offer its hypothetical client better returns than the S&P 500 for each unit of risk taken.
+According to Titan’s website, their hypothetical client experienced better returns than the S&P 500 for each unit of risk taken.
+For the most current performance data, please refer to Titan’s official reports.

 For those wanting to take a deep dive on Sharpe Ratios, Smart Beta, and Risk Parity read chapter 11 from A Random Walk Down Wall Street by Burton Malkiel